dpc10ster/RJafrocBook/docs/03-froc-data-format.md

 ## Introduction
-* In the free-response ROC (__FROC__) paradigm [@RN85] the observer's task is to indicate (i.e., __mark__ the location of) and __rate__ (i.e., assign an ordered label - or confidence level - representing the degree of suspicion) regions in the image that are perceived as suspicious for presence of disease.
+* In the free-response ROC (__FROC__) paradigm [@RN85] the observer's task is to indicate (i.e., __mark__ the location of) and __rate__ (i.e., assign an ordered label representing the degree of suspicion) regions in the image that are perceived as suspicious for presence of disease.
 Accordingly, FROC data consists of __mark-rating pairs__, where each mark indicates a region ^[In order to avoid confusion with the ROI-paradigm, I do not like to use the term ROI to describe the marks made by the observer.] that was considered suspicious for presence of a localized lesion and the rating is the corresponding confidence level.
 The number of mark-rating pairs on any particular case is a-priori unpredictable.
 It is a non-negative random integer (i.e., 0, 1, 2, ...) that depends on the case, the reader and the modality.
-The relatively unstructured nature of FROC data makes  FROC paradigm data more difficult to analyze than ROC paradigm data ^[Recall that the ROC paradigm always yields a single rating per case.].
+The relatively unstructured nature of FROC data makes  FROC paradigm data seemingly more difficult to analyze than ROC paradigm data ^[I say "seemingly", because the only real difference between ROC and FROC analyses is in the selection of the figure of merit.].
 * By adopting a proximity criterion, each mark is classified by the investigator as a lesion localization (LL) - if it is close to a real lesion - or a non-lesion localization (NL) otherwise.
-* The rating can be an integer or quasi- continuous (e.g., 0 – 100), or a floating point value, as long as higher numbers represent greater confidence in presence of one or more lesions in the ROI  ^[The directionaliy of the rating is not a limitation.
-If lower values correspond to increased confidence level, it is only necessary to transform the observed rating by subtracting it from a constant value.
-The constant value can be chosen arbitrarily, typically as the maximum of all observed ratings, thereby ensuring that the transformed value is always non-negative.].
+* The rating can be an integer or quasi- continuous (e.g., 0 – 100), or a floating point value, as long as higher numbers represent greater confidence in presence of one or more lesions in the ROI  ^[As with the ROC paradigm, the directionaliy of the rating is not a limitation.].

-* Region-level-normal ratings are stored in the `NL` field and region-level-abnormal ratings are stored in the `LL` field.
+* For human observer studies a 5-point rating scale is recommended:
+    + 1: Very low, but finite possibility that region is diseased.
+    + 2: Low possibility that region is diseased.
+    + 3: Moderate possibility that region is diseased.
+    + 4: High possibility that region is diseased.
+    + 5: Very high possibility that region is diseased.
+* The actual adjectives used to describe the labels are unimportant.
+What is important is the ordering of the labels and that the observer keeps them relatively constant during the duration of the study.
+* With algorithmic readers, e.g., computer aided detection (CAD) algorithms, a floating point rating, if possible, should be retained.
+* In the most common study design, termed multiple-reader multiple-case (__MRMC__), the rating collection procedure is repeated for all cases, treatments and readers.

 ## An actual FROC dataset

-An actual FROC dataset [@RN1882] is included as `dataset04`, which has the following `dataset` structure:
+An actual FROC dataset [@RN1882] is included as `dataset04`, which has the following structure:

 ```r